qcscine/molassembler/README.md

 ## Features

 - Molecule construction from many types of information.
-- Stereocenters are treated from trigonal pyramidal all the way up to square antiprismatic local geometries.
+- Stereocenters are treated from trigonal pyramidal all the way up to icosahedral and cuboctahedral local geometries.
 - High-temperature approximation is invoked by default to avoid considering inverting nitrogen centers as stereocenters, but this is optional.
 Even in the high-temperature approximation, nitrogen centers whose substituents